 - Heatherwood Middle School Library has at least twenty copies of each title that will be available before school is out and during summer library hours (listed on the middle school brochure)

 - Jackson High School Library has multiple copies of each high school summer reading title.
-Please see the Jackson High School brochure to find out summer library hours
+Please see the Jackson High School website/brochure to find out summer library hours

 - Mill Creek Library has extra copies of all of the Everett Public Schools summer reading titles